GodotSteam/GodotSteam-Docs/docs/index.md

 ## Donating And Contributing
 ==}

 Want to help out?
 The best way is to contribute fixes or additions through pull-requests on GitHub.
-We also accept donations through these places:
+We also accept donations, one-time or re-occurring, through Github Sponsors:

 <div class="link-grid" markdown>

 [:fontawesome-brands-github: GitHub Sponsors](https://github.com/sponsors/Gramps){ .md-button .md-button--primary target="\_blank" }
-[:simple-kofi: Ko-Fi](https://ko-fi.com/grampsgarcia){ .md-button .md-button--primary target="\_blank" }
-[:fontawesome-brands-paypal: Paypal](https://www.paypal.me/sithlordkyle){ .md-button .md-button--primary target="\_blank" }

 </div>